-Fort Bend ISD is committed to maintaining an alcohol and drug-free environment and will not tolerate the use of alcohol or illegal drugs in the workplace.
+Fort Bend ISD is committed to maintaining an alcohol and drug-free environment and will not tolerate the use of alcohol or illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act during working hours may be terminated.
-The District's policy on drug abuse and drug-free schools states:
+The district's policy on drug abuse and drug-free schools states: